Miloxer02/Miloxer02/README.md

 # About Me

--  Master's student in Quantitative Asset and Risk Management (ARIMA) at the UEK in Katowice and FH des BFI Vien.
+-  Master's Degree student in Quantitative Asset and Risk Management (ARIMA) at the UEK in Katowice and FH des BFI Vien.
 -  Interested in quantitative finance, algorythmic trading, stochastic modeling and risk modeling.
 -  I'm building tools to analyze investment profitability, predict asset prices, and manage financial risk – using Python and R.